alexal1/Insomniac/docs/README.md

 ### Special features
 Other features that are unblocked by [joining Patreon $10 tier](https://www.patreon.com/join/insomniac_bot):

+#### --warmup-time-before-session 2-6
+Set warmup length in minutes, disabled by default.
+It can be a number (e.g. 2) or a range (e.g. 1-3).

 #### --remove-mass-followers 10-20
 Remove given number of mass followers from the list of your followers.
 "Mass followers" are those who has